-The Event Rider Masters (ERM) confirmed its 2017 calendar, which will consist of seven legs, including expansion of the series from the UK into mainland Europe.
+The Event Rider Masters (ERM) now in its second year, consists of seven legs, including expansion of the series from the UK into mainland Europe.
 Furthermore, with a total of £400,000 guaranteed to be awarded in prize money across the series, it establishes the ERM as the most valuable prize of its kind in the sport of Eventing.

 Award winning TV production company Red Handed has been appointed as the ERM series broadcaster.
 The live broadcast will be integrated across social media and live stream platforms, as well as a series of eight highlight programmes will be broadcast across major TV channels globally.

 ERM is continuing their partnership with global technology provider SAP.
 The SAP Spectator Judging app will provides the chance to ‘take the judge’s seat’, generating spectator scores.
 Additionally, SAP Equestrian Analytics will produce live data and comparable split times of competitors with GPS tracking on the cross-country, which will be a feature in the broadcast programmes and the ERM live stream.
 Additionally, ERM is working with TV graphics experts SCG, sports timing leaders Rechenstelle and statistical analytical specialists Equi-Ratings.